javascriptu/decks/decks/underscore-functions.md

 	  onClick : function(){ alert('clicked: ' + this.label); },
 	  onHover : function(){ console.log('hovering: ' + this.label); }
 	};

 	_.bindAll(buttonView);

 	jQuery('#underscore_button').bind('click', buttonView.onClick);

-- Very handy for binding functions that are going to be used as event handlers, which would otherwise be invoked with a fairly useless this.
+- Very handy for binding functions that are going to be used as event handlers, which would otherwise be invoked with a fairly useless `this`.
 - If no methodNames are provided, all of the object's function properties will be bound to it.

 ---